web-jungle/mcp-send-email/README.md

 You can get Resend API key here: https://resend.com/

+Now you can test out sending emails by going to email.md, replace the to: email address, select all in email md, and hit cmd+l.
+You can now tell cursor to "send this as an email" in the chat

 **Claude desktop**

 Same set up as above, and then add the following MCP config